pmd/pmd-designer/README.md

 # TODO before going public

 * Review release procedure
-    * Do we need a release script to select profiles?
     * How do we configure the maven release plugin and with which credentials?
 * This repo is to be moved to the pmd org